jacobkap/crimebythenumbers/docs/index.md

 \mainmatter

 # (PART) Introduction {-}

 # Preface

 This book introduces the programming language R and is meant for undergrads or graduate students studying criminology.
 R is a programming language that is well-suited to the type of work frequently done in criminology - taking messy data and turning it into useful information.
 While R is a useful tool for many fields of study, this book focuses on the skills criminologists should know and uses crime data for the example data sets.

-For this book you should have the latest version of [R](https://cloud.r-project.org/) installed and be running it through [RStudio Desktop (The free version)](https://www.rstudio.com/products/rstudio/download/) .
+For this book you should have the latest version of [R](https://cloud.r-project.org/) installed and be running it through [RStudio Desktop (The free version)](https://www.rstudio.com/products/rstudio/download/).
 We'll get into what R and  RStudio are soon but please have them installed to be able to follow along with each chapter.
 I highly recommend following along with the code for each lesson and then try to use the lessons learned on a data set you are interested in.
-To download the data used in this book please see [here](https://github.com/jacobkap/r4crimz/tree/master/data).

 ## Why learn to program?